Dispatch's Second Chance (and The Game Awards Predictions)

 I hope that we do still get like a beleaguered Samuel L.

-Best adaptation threw me for a loop.
-Because did you guys know they did a splinter cell cartoon with Liam Shriver?
+best adaptation threw me for a loop because did you guys know they did a splinter cell cartoon with live shriver is sam i didn't think know about that

-Okay, like, hey, guys, if us didn't know about the splinter cell cartoon on Netflix starring Leo Striver that came out in October, who did?
+okay like hey guys if us didn't know about the splinter cell cartoon on Netflix starring Leo Shriver that came out in October, who did?
 Who knew about it?

 How did these people know about it to nominate it?
 I don't know.
 I don't know.